What To Do When Someone Dies

 If you instruct them to do so, funeral directors will liaise directly with us for burials or interments taking place in one of our four cemeteries.
 However, you don’t have to use a funeral director.
 The Natural Death Centre and Funeral Guide websites provide help on how to organise a funeral.

 If someone in your family dies, it can cause money problems.
 This may only be for a short time, while you wait for their estate to be distributed, or you may require longer term help.

 It can be upsetting to see how much a funeral can cost.
 However, there are ways to reduce the costs and there are various resources to help with paying for a funeral.
 Government funding, charitable funding, crowdfunding, and funeral finance repayment schemes can all help.

 There are also lower cost funeral options including a cremation without a service (a direct cremation).
 You can also use comparison sites to compare prices of funeral directors.

 What if there are no relatives?

-If there is no family or other agency to make suitable funeral arrangements, the council will arrange a cremation for a deceased person, as part of its public health duties (Section 46 of the 1984 Public Health Act).
-This will not apply if the person died in hospital.
-It will only occur if we establish there is no other alternative, following a thorough investigation.
+If there is no family or other agency to make suitable funeral arrangements, the council will arrange a cremation (or burial if that is the wishes of the deceased), as part of its public health duties (Section 46 of the 1984 Public Health Act).
+This will not apply if the person died in hospital and it will only occur if we establish there is no other alternative, following a thorough investigation.